maxadamo/tiny_nas/README.md

 ## Description

-Tiny_NAS sets up a tiny, low-end Highly-Available NAS with two ways synchronization. tiny_nas works in two ways.
+Tiny_NAS sets up a tiny, low-end and Highly-Available NAS with two ways synchronization.
+Tiny_nas works in two ways.
 Directories can be either:

 * watched and immediately synchronized based on kernel events
 * synchronized through a cron job